trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ---
 # Using the Debugger

+In this section we'll explore both the various elements of the debugger's user interface and steps invovled in actually debugging a transaction.
 Below is an example of the Truffle Teams debugger interface, wherein a simple ERC721 token implementation is being debugged.
-In this section, we'll explore both the various facets of the debugger's user interface and steps for debugging a transaction.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-100" src="/img/docs/teams/debugger-transaction-01.png" alt="Teams Debugger Interface">
   <figcaption class="text-center">The Truffle Teams Debugger Interface.</figcaption>
 </figure>

 Using the above example as a reference, the first thing to note is the transaction hash (`0x82f668a...`) at the very top of the screen.
 To the left of this is a visual representation of whether the transaction ultimately succeeded <i class="fas fa-check-circle" style="color: #00A311"></i> or failed <i class="fas fa-times-circle" style="color: #D60000"></i>.
-This is a useful reference as it allows you to preemptively know whether to expect a revert message.
+This is a useful reference as it allows you to preemptively know whether to expect a status message when execution completes.
 More on this in the [Status Messages](/docs/teams/debugger/using-the-debugger#status-messages) section below.

 ## Debugger Control Palette